iceycode/forward-strategy/README.md

 ---
 ####Contributions

-My cousin for creating all the animations & helping with the game play design.
-Also, all the online tutorials and free tools I have used so far.
+- My cousin, David, for creating all the animations used so far & helping with the game design & mechanics.

+- Also, all the online tutorials and free tools I have used so far; many available through <https://github.com/libgdx/libgdx/wiki/External-tutorials>

 ####Contact Info
 Contact me at <thirdeyemind@gmail.com> via email.